 - Allocations to the subject are being managed by the school or department.
 Student allocations for 2nd and 3rd year Nursing students and for Allied Health students based in clinical schools are managed by the schools.

 - The subject is not running this semester (e.g. Semester 2 subjects will be visible in Semester 1, but shown as 'Off').

-Please Note: Preference entry mode will not be offered for non-standard teaching periods.
-Subjects running in non-standard teaching periods will open directly in Allocation Adjustment Mode on 27 June 2019.
+Please Note: Preference entry mode will not be offered for subjects with Non-standard (e.g. W2948) and Terms (e.g. Term 1) teaching periods.
+These subjects will open directly in Allocation Adjustment mode instead.

 Please see the Census dates page for more information on standard and non-standard teaching periods.

 Need more help?